Anse Mamin Beach in St Lucia is a real hidden gem that few people visiting St Lucia know about.

 If you’re not a guest at the Anse Chastanet Resort then you can still eat at this restaurant however there is a separate part of the restaurant that you have to sit in.

-Some guests have reported being asked to move by staff if they sat in the wrong part of the restaurant.
+On Tripadvisor, I noticed that some guests have reported being asked to move by staff if they sat in the wrong part of the restaurant.

 How To Get To Anse Mamin Beach